Mercury Marquis: Powertrain

 The fourth-generation Marquis was offered with four separate engines over its production.
-Sedans featured a 2.3L inline-4 as standard equipment; a propane-fuel version of the engine was an option.
-Station wagons were marketed with six-cylinder engines; a 3.3L inline-6 (dating back to the Falcon/Comet) was the standard engine for station wagons and optional on sedans.
-A 3.8L V6 was optional on both body styles, replacing the inline-6 entirely for 1984.
-Sold only in Canada from 1984 to 1985, the Marquis LTS was powered by the 5.0L HO V8 (shared with the Mustang).
+Sedans featured a 2.3 L inline-4 as standard equipment; a propane-fuel version of the engine was an option.
+Station wagons were marketed with six-cylinder engines; a 3.3 L inline-6 (dating back to the Falcon/Comet) was the standard engine for station wagons and optional on sedans.
+A 3.8 L V6 was optional on both body styles, replacing the inline-6 entirely for 1984.
+Sold only in Canada from 1984 to 1985, the Marquis LTS was powered by the 5.0 L HO V8 (shared with the Mustang).

-A 4-speed manual was standard with the 2.3L engine, and was deleted after 1983; subsequent production used the previously optional 3-speed C3 automatic.
-The 3.3L six was paired solely with a 3-speed C5 automatic.
-The 3.8L V6 used two different transmissions: the 4-speed AOD automatic was standard for 1983, becoming an option for 1984; the 3-speed C5 became standard for 1984 (replacing the AOD entirely for 1985).
-All examples with the 5.0L V8 (the LTS) used the 4-speed AOD automatic.
+A 4-speed manual was standard with the 2.3 L engine, and was deleted after 1983; subsequent production used the previously optional 3-speed C3 automatic.
+The 3.3 L six was paired solely with a 3-speed C5 automatic.
+The 3.8 L V6 used two different transmissions: the 4-speed AOD automatic was standard for 1983, becoming an option for 1984; the 3-speed C5 became standard for 1984 (replacing the AOD entirely for 1985).
+All examples with the 5.0 L V8 (the LTS) used the 4-speed AOD automatic.